-The Carter Lake portion of the property consisting of 25 claims totalling 6,072 ha (15,004 acres) was acquired through a combination of staking by the Company and property purchase agreements with Eagle Plains Resources Limited in 2015 as well as Ryan Kalt in 2016 and is 100% owned by the Company, subject to certain royalties.
+The Carter Lake portion of the property, consisting of 35 mineral claims totalling 8,840 ha (21,844 acres), was acquired through a combination of staking by the Company and property purchase agreements with Eagle Plains Resources Limited in 2015 and Ryan Kalt in 2016 as well as AREVA Resources Canada Inc. and UEX Corporation in 2016.

-The Hook Lake portion of the property consisting of three legacy claims totalling 10,733 ha (26,522 acres) was acquired from Alpha and is 100% owned by the Company, subject to certain royalties.
+The Hook Lake portion of the property, consisting of three legacy claims totalling 10,733 ha (26,522 acres), was acquired from Alpha.

 In September 2014, Alpha engaged CGG to perform a FALCON® airborne gradiometer gravity survey over Hook Lake, including magnetic and laser scanning digital elevation components.
-The survey included 987 line-km flown at

-200 metre line spacing covering roughly a 10 x 14 km grid area.
+The survey included 987 line-km flown at 200 metre line spacing covering roughly a 10 x 14 km grid area.
 The survey was completed on December 28, 2014 and a final report from CGG on the airborne gravity survey results was received and has been filed for assessment with the Government of Saskatchewan.
 The results will be integrated into the Company's geophysical database to better define drill targets at Hook Lake.